 Parents tell their kids to work hard and they’ll be rewarded.
 However, you’d probably be better off being born into powerful family.
 Take Kim Jong-Un, the fearless and unqualified ruler of North Korea.
 People wonder how Kim came to swagger on the international stage at 27, and the answer is, “His dad died.”
 What followed, including threats of nuclear holocaust, come with the territory.

 But this could never happen in America, right?
 Well, you can’t become president without an election, but you can get a top position in the White House by just knowing someone.
-Take our newest leader, President Donald Trump.
-To fill the lifetime position of circuit judge in Alabama, Trump recently nominated someone who never tried a case.
+Take our current leader, President Donald Trump.
+To fill the lifetime position of circuit judge in Alabama, Trump nominated someone who never tried a case.

 At a glance, you might believe Omarosa Manigault had decent qualifications for her job as communications director for the Office of Public Liaison.
 After all, she worked in the White House when Bill Clinton was president.
 Also, her current position involves little actual work.

 However, an article in The Daily Beast shed some light on Omarosa’s pedigree.
 For starters, she was bounced out of one job in the West Wing because of her obnoxious personality.
 On the day The Daily Beast was to interview her, Omarosa was running around preparing “a bridal luncheon” for her own upcoming wedding.
 It added up to a whole lot of nothing for someone earning $179,700 at the expense of taxpayers.
 Omarosa left her White House job in December 2017.